earth1987/Portfolio/README.md

 **[1.4 Classifying Type of Machine Failure](https://github.com/earth1987/machine-failure-type)**

-The task of predicting the type of machine failure is reframed as a multiclass classification problem.
+The task of predicting machine failure is reframed as a multiclass classification problem.
 The objective was to classify machines into different failure categories.
 The predictive model developed couples SMOTE with a Random Forest.

 **[1.5 Forecasting Property Values](https://github.com/earth1987/house-price-regression)**